KristianOellegaard/django-hvad/docs/internal/manager.rst

         will filter by language, returning only objects that have a translation in the specified language.
 Translated fields will be available on the objects, in the specified language.

-    .. method:: using_translations(self)

-        Functionally equivalent to calling :meth:`language` with no argument.
-This method is deprecated and will be removed in the future.

     .. method:: untranslated(self)